tizerk/ytiz/README.md

    secret_key="Your Flask App Secret Key" origin="Your Production Frontend URL"
    ```
-5. Run the following command:
+5. Run the following command from the `client` directory:
    ```
    npm run dev
    ```